 - Wireless options

-With a reversing camera installed, you can get a wide view of everything directly behind you.
+With a rear view mirror and a reversing camera installed, you can get a wide angle view of everything directly behind you.
 No one will be able to get in your blind spot again.
-In terms of built-in backup cameras, you typically can only activate them when you are in reverse.

-How to Choose the Best Backup Camera for Your Motorhome
+How to Choose the Best Reversing Camera for Your Motorhome

 There are two options to choose from and much of the decision-making process will revolve around what you need or want for your motorhome.